What can the University calendar tell you?

 - Office of the Dean of Students' Affairs in the Men's and Women's colleges

 - The two advisors in the Students' Success Center on both campuses,

 - Head of your department

 - Officers in charge of the Students Activities Department on both campuses

 Students who join the university for the first time have come into a new stage of their lives that entails learning certain rules and observing certain regulations pertaining to other people on campus and outside.
 Therefore, students are encouraged to behave responsibly with regard to dealing with others and with regard to their study.
 Life at the university requires a high level of responsibility, positiveness and participation in the various activities that the University organizes.

 We hope that our students will abide by the regulations of the university and avoid doing anything that may negatively affect their student status.

 Students need to know that smoking is not allowed in all the facilities of the university.
 The University Bylaws state: smoking of any form or type is strictly forbidden in all the facilities of the University including buildings, halls, and outdoor areas.

 Improper, transparent and tight short garments or shoes are considered a violation of the university conventions.
-Therefore, the university urges all students, males and females to observe the law of modesty regarding clothes.
+Therefore, the university urges all students, male and female to observe the law of modesty regarding clothes.